UK boosts support for marine, biomass power

 Thursday's proposals create a new band for enhanced co-fired biomass/coal plants, which will be rewarded one ROC per MWh pr year, while annual rewards for existing co-firing will remain at 0.5 ROC.

-"The proposed level of 1.0 ROC/MWh for enhanced co-firing will enable us to increase our co-firing, but we would need a moderate uplift to maximize our potential for producing this low-cost renewable electricity," said Dorothy Thompson, chief executive of Drax, whose shares were up 9.7 percent at 1518 GMT.
+"The proposed level of 1.0 ROC/MWh for enhanced co-firing will enable us to increase our co-firing, but we would need a moderate uplift to maximise our potential for producing this low-cost renewable electricity," said Dorothy Thompson, chief executive of Drax, whose shares were up 9.7 percent at 4:18 p.m..

 The government said the steady power generation nature of biomass was a benefit as a renewable energy source that comes without the intermittency that creates challenges in the management of wind and solar power.